 The good news?
 A multiuse path system for this road is kicking off tomorrow as the city council will vote to fund its design (I hope).
 As this project moves forward, all the different types of commuters mentioned above belong at the table.
 What’s more, the increased necessity for assistive mobility devices such as wheelchairs, ebikes, hand bikes, and adult tricycles (see here for more about this) as well as the proliferation and popularity of additional micro-mobility devices such as scooters means, frankly, that a multiuse path system benefits literally everyone.

-By the way, there is no plan (not today, not in twenty years) to add a multiuse path to this other main road (shown in the video below — check out that wide swath of grass) that leads to a community center, several places of worship, numerous schools, and the city’s main park, despite the community involvement meetings (which I attended) where most people said they wanted one.
+By the way, there is no plan (not today, not in twenty years) to add a multiuse path to this other main road (shown in the video below) that leads to a community center, several places of worship, numerous schools, and the city’s main park, despite the community involvement meetings (which I attended) where most people said they wanted one.